-Ashesi Units: 1; Credit Hours: 4; Hours per week classroom: 4
+Ashesi Units: 1; Credit Hours: 4; Hours per week classroom: 3; Hours per week lab: 1.5

 This is an introduction to e-Commerce principles, technologies, and applications.
 This course also develops understanding of the problems and requirements of Internet business, and the corresponding solutions.
 Protocols to ensure secure transactions and e-commerce protocols based on encryption techniques will also be studied.
 Legal and ethical issues will be discussed, as well as marketing and revenue models for online businesses.
 Students will get hands on experience building a secure ecommerce site.